 There are several features including durability and higher standards that make a mechanical keyboard last longer.
 However, if you want to extend the lifespan of your keyboard further then I recommend you to take proper maintenance of your keyboard.
 Also, you should consider repairing your keyboard when certain parts get broken.

-Hopefully, this article answered your question.
+Hopefully, now you know how long do wireless keyboards last.
 Thanks for being with us 🙂